An explicit presentation of the centre of the restricted rational Cherednik algebra: The blocks of the centre

 Here $\mathcal{O}_p=(Z_c(W)/R_+Z_c(W))_p$ is the scheme theoretic fibre of $\gamma$ at $0$ localised at the point $p$.
 The next proposition demonstrates that the blocks can be labeled by the irreducible representations of $W$.

-To prove that the blocks of the centre are labeled by irreducible representations of $W$ we use the baby Verma modules.
-Recall, that these are the standard modules for the restricted rational Cherednik algebra.
+To prove that the blocks of the centre are labeled by irreducible representations of $W$ we use the baby Verma modules and their opposites.
+Recall that these are the standard modules for the restricted rational Cherednik algebra.
 They are defined for any irreducible representation $\lambda\in \mathrm{Irr}\,W$ as

 Here $\mathfrak{h}\subset \mathbb{C}[\mathfrak{h}^*]^{coW}$ acts as $0$ on $\lambda$. \begin{prop} The blocks of $\overline{H}_c(W)$ are in bijection with the irreducible representations of $W$. \end{prop} \begin{proof} Write